About English page

 ASR

-Proposal, review, and maintenance of consortiums for all utilization Ministerial application and report on ASR take-back and recycling Payment of recycling and processing fees to related companies
+Proposal, review, maintenance, and management of All-Use Consortium Ministerial application and report on ASR collection and recycling Payment of recycling and disposal fees to related companies

 Lithium-ion Battery